neyrox/rarog/README.md

 =, >, <, >=, <=, <>, and, or

 ## supported column types
-int, float(same as double), double, varchar
+int, bigint, float(same as double), double, varchar